 Can I elope with my partner anywhere at any time?

 Essentially, it is possible to elope almost anywhere at any time.
 However, you do need to make sure that elopements are legal in your chosen destination.
-It should be fine within the United States and most of Europe, but it is always a good idea to confirm the local marriage laws for your chosen destination.
+It should be fine within the USA and most of Europe, but it’s wise to confirm the local marriage laws.
 There are some situations where additional considerations need to be made, for example, when eloping on a Cruise.
-It is also important to do some research into the required waiting times for marriage licenses as not every location allows same day marriages.
+It is also important to do some research into the required waiting times for marriage licenses.
+Not every location allows same day marriages.
 When browsing our where to elope pages you will find a brief overview of the legal requirements, but these are subject to change so please confirm this information for yourself before booking.

 What documentation do I need when eloping?

 The only documentation required for an elopement is the paperwork necessary to obtain the marriage license.
-This may vary depending on location, but usually includes a suitable form of identification (drivers license or passport), proof of age and proof of divorce or a former spouse’s death for those who have been married before.
+This may vary depending on location, but usually includes a suitable form of identification (drivers license or passport), proof of age and proof of divorce or a former spouse’s death for those who are remarrying.

 How long does it take to plan an elopement?